vzahanych/view-guard-meta/docs/IMPLEMENTATION_PLAN_PHASE2.md

 **Priority: P0**

-Once the WireGuard tunnel stands up automatically, the VM must immediately capture the edge’s camera inventory and dataset readiness, then guide the user toward collecting labeled snapshots where needed.
+Once the WireGuard tunnel stands up automatically, the Edge discovers cameras independently and syncs camera inventory and dataset readiness to the VM.
+The sync only proceeds after the edge is authenticated with the VM, ensuring security.
+The VM then guides the user toward collecting labeled snapshots where needed.

 ### Step 2.3.1: Capability Sync RPC
 - **Substep 2.3.1.1**: Proto & RPC definitions